interconn-isp/bollettino/README.md

 ## Installation

 Postino depends on [ImageMagick](http://www.imagemagick.org/).
-Yes, you'll have to install it in order for the library to work.
 Sorry, guys.

 Add this line to your application's `Gemfile`: